Dorothea Schlözer Postdoctoral Programme for Women (Postdoctoral Positions)

 As part of the programme, the university advertises two positions plus one position in the Faculty of Medicine (TVL-13, full time, for 2 years) each year, which are awarded to female postdoctoral researchers.
 The positions serve to promote independent research on the basis of a submitted project outline and to prepare a grant application for external funding.
 This also includes the development of an independent research profile and the expansion of the competences necessary for the scientific career path.
 The job holders are supported by offerings for professional orientation and career development.

 Eligible for funding are preferably female postdocs in their first postdoctoral phase who are planning or carrying out a research project at the University of Göttingen or the UMG (University Medical Centre Göttingen).
 The completion of the doctoral procedure should have taken place no more than 3 years before the time of the application.
 If the degree was obtained a longer time ago, an application is not excluded, however the candidate has to explain why she is to be associated with the first postdoctoral phase.
 Periods of maternity and parental leave or times of caring for relatives are taken into account.

-The postitions are advertised each January and filled in October.
-Deadline for the application is 31 March 2020.
+The postitions are advertised each January and presumably filled in October.
+Deadline for the application is 30 April 2020 (was 31 March).